Invivogen

 Signaling pathway in HEK-Blue™ TL1A cells

 HEK-Blue™ TL1A cells are designed to monitor human TL1A-induced NF-κB/AP1 stimulation or inhibition.
-This colorimetric bioassay can be used to screen activatory or inhibitory molecules, such as engineered cytokines and neutralizing antibodies, respectively.
+This colorimetric cytokine bioassay can be used to screen activatory or inhibitory molecules, such as engineered cytokines and neutralizing antibodies, respectively.

-HEK-Blue™ TL1A cells respond specifically to recombinant human (h) and mouse (m) TL1A.
+TL1A reporter cells respond specifically to recombinant human (h) and mouse (m) TL1A.
 Their reliable and consistent performance makes them suitable for release assays of activatory and inhibitory molecules such as Tulisokibart, a monoclonal antibody that targets TL1A and prevents its binding to its receptor (see figures).

 Key features